46bit/netscan-practical/docs/introduction.rst

 Introduction
 ============================================================

 This exercise is going to give a basic introduction to Network Security.

-You'll build a port scanner that gets inside private networks using an FTP vulnerability, use the scanner to identify services running on a server, destroy servers running private shells and finally retrieve the contents of all private FTP servers.
-At each stage we'll also look at the means and mindset to defend against these problems.
+Network Scanning is the task of finding running services and hosts on a network.
+In casual parlance, "what computers are connected to this router and what do they seem to do?"

+Attackers commonly perform it to understand private networks they have intruded onto.
+Network Engineers also use it, to understand their own networks and fix problems before Attackers can use them.

+This practical teaches how to perform network scanning with commonly-used tools, how to abuse services to act as private network scanners, and the mindsets to build defendable services and networks.

 To begin with here's a *basic* refresher on TCP networking.